kodecocodes/swift-style-guide/README.markdown

 }
 ```

+* Long lines should be wrapped at around 70 characters.
+A hard limit is intentionally not specified.

 * Avoid trailing whitespaces at the ends of lines.

 * Add a new line character at the end of file.